 (NOTE: These are my personal recommendations, not the Air Force’s recommendations, because in schools with high attrition rates of more than 70% (aka any special ops unit), you need to be a solid candidate.)

 Consider the PAST test as an entrance exam and your first impression as you go into the community.
-In order to be awarded a Special Warfare Open Enlistment contract, you have to meet the standards, but there is a limit to the number of candidates who can go to Basic Military Training.
+In order to be awarded a Special Warfare Open Enlistment contract, you have to meet the standards, but there is a limit to the number of candidates who can go to BMT.
 The better you do, the more likely you will be allowed to join that SWOE contract program.

-You will also have to take the PAST test at the beginning of any prep course, assessment and selection.
-You’ll be expected to not only meet the standards but to exceed those standards.
+You also will have to take the PAST test at the beginning of any prep course, assessment and selection.
+You’ll be expected not only to meet the standards but to exceed those standards.

-Also, as a cross-training active-duty Air Force member looking to change career paths, you will also be required to take this test.
+Also, as a cross-training active-duty Air Force member looking to change career paths, you will be required to take this test.
 The standards in the chart for you (AFSPECWAR) are a little different than the new recruits with the SWOE contract.